COPD Medications

 You may have a dry mouth when you use an anticholinergic.
 It’s rare, but you could also have a hard time peeing.

 Theophylline.
 You don’t breathe this medicine.
-You take it as a pill.
+You take it as a pill or liquid.
 It's not often prescribed in the United States.
 You might take it if you need a less expensive bronchodilator or if other kinds don't work for you.

 While you take it, you need to get your blood levels tested periodically.
 This helps your doctor make sure you're getting the right amount.
 Too much could cause bad side effects.